tekie1/projects/README.md

 2.Clone the repository: git clone https://github.com/tekie1/projects.git

 3.Navigate to the project directory: cd habesha
+4.In this project I am using SQL ,if you want to use SQLite you to modify the database settings in Settings.py to: `DATABASES = {
+     "default": {
+         "ENGINE": "django.db.backends.sqlite3",
+         "NAME": BASE_DIR / "db.sqlite3",
+     }
+ }`

-4.Apply database migrations: `python manage.py migrate`
+5.Apply database migrations: `python manage.py migrate`

-5.Run the development server: `python manage.py runserver`
+6.Run the development server: `python manage.py runserver`

 ## Usage Instructions

-* Access the application through the provided URL.
+- Access the application through the provided URL.

-* you can navigate to my first and simplest view using http://127.0.0.1:8000/habeshaE/
+- you can navigate to my first and simplest view using http://127.0.0.1:8000/habeshaE/

-* you can create superuser using the command:python manage.py createsuperuser
+- you can create superuser using the command:python manage.py createsuperuser

-* Follow the prompts to create a superuser.
+- Follow the prompts to create a superuser.

-* then navigate to the following url:http://127.0.0.1:8000/admin/
+- then navigate to the following url:http://127.0.0.1:8000/admin/

-* after navigating that url you can login using the user you created
+- after navigating that url you can login using the user you created

 ## Support

-* For any inquiries or issues, please contact me at tekiegebretinsae0@gmail.com.
+- For any inquiries or issues, please contact me at tekiegebretinsae0@gmail.com.